-Or, TV and gaming privileges are lost for a week.
-Maybe the kid has to do extra chores to compensate for Mom taking over the task.
-But there has to be consequences.
+Maybe TV and gaming privileges are lost for a week.
+Perhaps the kid has to do extra chores to compensate for Mom taking over the task.
+But there have to be consequences.

-This really works especially well in households with several siblings sharing an animal.
-Instead of issuing threats, help kids come up with solutions to the animal neglect problem.
+This really does work in households with several siblings sharing an animal.

-Keep in mind, however, that sometimes your child won't be able to care for an animal because they have band practice or they're going to camp.
+Sometimes they cannot care for a pet because they have band practice or they're going to camp.

-This teaches her that animals are dispensable.
+Do not make giving up the pet a consequence of your child's not caring for it.
+You are only teaching her that animals are dispensable.
 Do you want her to get rid of you later on when she loses interest?
-Pets, once acquired, become a permanent part of the family.